 Kigali has only one small shop and the variety of what’s available isn’t consistent, so if you’re traveling in Rwanda, be sure to get your gifts along the way.

-The airports in Livingstone, Kasane, Lilongwe, and other cities and towns in Africa all generally sport at least one shop with local souveniers, so you’re safe for that last-minute gift.
-If you are planinng for airport shopping, do be sure that there is in fact an aiport where you’re going, not just an airstrip!
+The airports in Livingstone, Kasane, Lilongwe, and other cities and towns in Africa all generally sport at least one shop with local souvenirs, so you’re safe for that last-minute gift.
+If you are planinng for airport shopping, do be sure that there is in fact an airport where you’re going, not just an airstrip!

 What’s the best airport shopping you’ve found?
 Tell us on our Facebook page!